 However, even though people recognize German as a written language throughout the nation, pronunciations can vary vastly depending upon the region.
 Many use the Bavaria region of Germany to highlight this.
-Keep this in mind for when you plan on testing your fluency.
+Keep this in mind when you plan on testing your fluency.

 This is one of the most interesting facts about the German language.
 It’s definitely very unique.
 While only proper nouns are capitalized in English, in German, all nouns are capitalized.
 This can be a bonus for new language learners starting out that need help recognizing the nouns.

 German nouns have three different genders: masculine, feminine, and neuter.
 While Old English used genders with its nouns, modern English doesn’t use gender at all.
 And most of the Romantic languages use only two genders, masculine and feminine.
 German having three genders is one of the facts about the language that makes it seem difficult to learn.

 Figuring out the gender of a noun tends to trip people up when learning German.
-The best strategy is to memorize the gender with the noun from the beginning.
+The best strategy is to learn the gender with the noun from the beginning.
 As with learning any language, the more exposure you have to the words, the easier it is to remember.

-German is nearly 60 percent similar to English.
+German is nearly 60% similar to English.
 And while this benefit can help make learning German easier, it can create some awkward social situations if you accidentally stumble into a false cognate.
 A false cognate is when a word exists in both languages with the same spelling but with very different things meanings.
 German and English have quite a few.

-There is a more comprehensive list available if you’re curious what other false cognates exist between German and English.
+There is a more comprehensive list available if you’re curious about what other false cognates exist between German and English.

 These words will give you a headache if you try to find them in any foreign language learning books.
 There’s simply no translation for them.
 However, each word highlights a specific feeling that translates universally as a human experience.